 No. It is always a good idea to reapply frequently.
-If you remember, there are sunscreens that reflect UV, and those which absorb UV – and in reality, most products on the market use a combination of both to achieve the best possible protection.
+As mentioned, there are sunscreens that reflect UV, and those that absorb UV – and in reality, most products on the market use a combination of both to achieve the best possible protection.

 So where there are sunscreens that absorb UV, these are intended to deteriorate as they absorb the UV, so reapplication is necessary.
 Think back to that piece of bread under your kitchen grill, as it turns brown and black by absorbing the radiant heat, it will need to be replaced.

-Is there such a thing as laying on the beach safely?
+Is there such a thing as sitting on the beach safely?

 Am I still protected in the afternoon if I put on sunscreen in the morning?

-Again, there are many variables to consider – how much was applied in the first place, how much was rubbed off, how much exposure have you had in the morning etc. Generally, if you have the opportunity, you should try and reapply.
+Again, there are many variables to consider – how much was applied in the first place, how much was rubbed off, how much exposure you had in the morning.
+Generally, if you have the opportunity, you should try and reapply.